 Our Group also understands the importance of maintaining good relationships with our customers.
-We provide efficient and customized finance leasing services to our customers and handle their complaints in a timely manner to maintain the competitiveness of our services and our brand.
+We provide efficient and customized finance leasing services, satisfactory paper products and condiment products to our customers and handle their complaints in a timely manner to maintain the competitiveness of our services and our brand.

-During the year ended 31 December 2021, we considered our relationship with employees was good and there was no significant and material dispute with our customers.
+During the year ended 31 December 2022, we considered our relationship with employees was good and there was no significant and material dispute with our customers.